No. 3 Villanova beats No. 18 ASU 83-74 to win Empire Classic

 UNCASVILLE, Conn.
+(AP) — Coming into this season, Villanova coach Jay Wright wondered who might replace Saddiq Bey as the Wildcats’ go-to player.

+After two games, Wright thinks Jeremiah Robinson-Earl may have answered that question for him.

-(AP) — Jeremiah Robinson-Earl scored a career-high 28 points to lead No. 3 Villanova over No. 18 Arizona State 83-74 on Thursday night in the championship game of the Empire Classic.
+Robinson-Earl followed up an 18-point performance in the season opener with a career-high 28 points on Thursday night to lead No. 3 Villanova over No. 18 Arizona State 83-74 in the championship game of the Empire Classic.

+“He wanted to be in that role last year and he just wasn’t there yet,” Wright said.
+“He did all the dirty work last year and he still does the dirty work.
+But, I think he has developed.”

+The 6-foot-9 sophomore forward hit 11 of his 17 shots and pulled down eight rebounds.

-Justin Moore added 16 points and 12 rebounds for the Wildcats (2-0), and Caleb Daniels chipped in with 14 points — 10 in the second half.
+Justin Moore added 16 points and 12 boards for the Wildcats (2-0), and Caleb Daniels chipped in with 14 points — 10 in the second half.
+Daniels spent the final eight minutes of the first half on the bench after picking up his third foul, but wasn’t whistled again.

 The Wildcats dictated the pace of the game and dominated on the glass, outrebounding Arizona State 43-27.
-Robinson-Earl finished with eight boards.

 Freshman guard Josh Christopher had 28 points and Alonzo Verge Jr. scored 22 for the Sun Devils (1-1).
 Villanova held ASU star Remy Martin to just five first-half points on 2-of-8 shooting.

-The Wildcats led by nine at halftime and took their first double-digit lead at 49-38 on a 3-pointer by Robinson-Earl that capped an 8-0 run early in the second half.
+The Wildcats led by nine at halftime and took their first double-digit lead at 49-38 on a 3-pointer by Robinson-Earl that capped an 8-0 spurt in the second half.

 They stretched that to 66-49 on a 3 by Daniels before ASU made a little run.

-The Sun Devils cut the deficit to 70-60 on a jumper by Verge, but could not come all the way back.
+The Sun Devils cut the deficit to 70-60 on a jumper by Verge, but couldn’t come all the way back.

 The game, played as part of the 11-day “Bubbleville” event in Connecticut, was close early.
 Villanova led just 31-29 after a 3-pointer by Martin.